justeraseme/website-v6/README.md

 # website-v6
 The sixth major revision of my NeoCities website, based on Catppuccin's "Mocha" color scheme.
 Music, blogging, world building, and just silly shenanigans in general.

+This website is licensed under BSD-3-Clause.
+Any use of my code is free, however if you want to be extra nice, you can always pay me back by linking back to my site!

 ## This website uses snippets of code written by...
 - [nomnomnami](https://nomnomnami.com/templates/) - Various templates ("Pastille", "Thyme")
 - [petrapixel](https://petrapixel.neocities.org/coding/layout-generator) - Layout generator (used for the homepage)